 Seterror command

 The seterror.exe utility sets the value of the ERRORLEVEL environment variable for a command script (.cmd or .bat).
-The MSLSAM reads the final ERRORLEVEL value upon the job's termination and reports the status to the SAM.
+The agent reads the final ERRORLEVEL value upon the job's termination and reports the status to OpCon.
 The seterror.exe file resides in the <Target Directory>\OpConxps\MSLSAM\ directory.

-To make seterror.exe easier to access, copy the file into the Windows or WINNT director.
+To make seterror.exe easier to access, copy the file into the Windows or WINNT directory.

 Syntax